cozy/cozy-stack/docs/INSTALL.md

 ## Install for self-hosting

 We have started to write documentation on how to install cozy on your own server.
+We have [guides for self hosting](https://docs.cozy.io/en/tutorials/selfhosting/), either on Debian with precompiled binary packages of from sources on Ubuntu.
-We have [a guide for debian](https://docs.cozy.io/en/tutorials/selfhost-debian/).
-Don't hesitate to report issues with it.
-It will help us improve it.
+Don't hesitate to [report issues](https://github.com/cozy/cozy.github.io/issues/new) with them.
+It will help us improve documentation.

 ## Install for development / local tests